ewertonsilveira/petCircleHomeTest/README.md

 For webpage navigation content:
 - User session
 - CorrelationId
-- Segment
+- Segment/Group/Product
 - SourceFrom /Where it originated from
-- User from page
+- Page the user came from
 - SourceTo/Where it landed on
-- User landed on page
+- Page that the user landed on
 - DateCreated